wadewegner/wadewegner.github.com/content/blog/2021-01-13-mahalo-a-aloha-salesforce.md

 - **Dependency API**: The origins of this work is really interesting.
 We saw customers struggle to decompose their “happy soup” and make sense of their metadata.
 Andy Fawcett and Mike Boilen dove right in and it was clear there was more value here than we realized.
 Just look at what Vladimir Gerasimov has done since, including the “find my field” button.
 The best part is simply to see what amazing things developers do when you create an API like this one — it’s always a surprise and delight!
 - **Scratch Org Shape and Snapshots**: Highly anticipated, and a long time coming, these two capabilities of scratch orgs are must-haves for serious developers.
 With Rohit’s leadership, they’re so close to GA!
 - **Data Mask**: I learned so much on the Data Mask journey, and was fortunate to learn from so many people — Josh Alexander (the professor!), Blake Poutra (CEO of Phennecs), Rohit Mehta, Brenda Niem … and really, a huge team of awesome people.
 And I’d be remiss to not mention the role Amanda Grady and Assaf Ben-Gur had in identifying the opportunity, and then the grace to support others to take it to the next level.
-- **Apex improvements**: too many to share (and often internal), but without the strong leadership and devotion of Chris Peterson, developers would have so much more work to do!
+- **Apex improvements**: Too many to share (and often internal), but without the strong leadership and devotion of Chris Peterson, developers would have so much more work to do!
 - **Apex Compiler**: Speaking of Apex, did you know we completely rebuilt the Apex Compiler and released it and, had we not mentioned it, no one would have known?
 A work of art.
 - **Security Center**: Another great example of product leaders identifying customer challenges and figuring out ways to bring meaningful products to market.
 John Whelan saw the opportunity and, working with engineering, put together a plan to make it a reality.

-I’m humbled to have been on such a journey with all of you.
+I’m humbled to have been a part of doing such extraordinary things with all of you.

 If I may (and why not, it's my blog), to close I’d also like to mention a few people directly and thank them.